Place-Name: | Beoch |

 The earliest record, thus far unvovered, of the place-name in the current form of Beoch is found in the Old Parish Records on 23rd October 1709 for the baptism of David, of James Hall and Joan Crichton in Beoch.

-Although Roy’s Military Map (1747-55) does not show the Beoch properties it does show Beach Mofs (Beoch Moss) [Map 3] while Armstrong’s Map of Ayrshire (1775) shows a single property called Beoch and the nearby Benbeoch hill in the neighbouring parish of Dalmellington is given as Benbeugh [Map 4].
+Although Roy’s Military Map (1747-55) does not show the Beoch properties it does show Beach Mofs (Beoch Moss) [Map 3] while Armstrong’s Map of Ayrshire (1775) shows a single property called Beoch and the nearby Benbeoch hill in the neighbouring parish of Dalmellington appears as Benbeugh [Map 4].

 In the Land Tax Rolls of 1759 and 1803 the properties are recorded as the Beochs and in the latter of the two rolls Quintin McAdam, Esquire of Craigengillan, Dalmellington is identified as the proprietor.
-In the Valuation Rolls fom 1855 through to1940 the properties are recorded as the Two Beochs.
+In the Valuation Rolls from 1855 through to 1940 the properties are recorded as the Two Beochs.

 Upper Beoch and Nether Beoch